Beautiful Life (Dianne Reeves album)

 Beautiful Life is a studio album by American jazz singer Dianne Reeves, released in 2013 by Concord label.
 The album peaked at No. 3 on the US Billboard Top Jazz Albums chart and No. 1 on the US Billboard Top Contemporary Jazz Albums chart.
 Beautiful Life won a Grammy Award in the category of Best Jazz Vocal Album.

 Critical reception

 Christopher Loudon of JazzTimes stated: "The half-decade absence has done nothing to diminish the power or glory of Reeves’ voice on record.
-Though she’s long been touted as an heir to Ella or Sarah, here she adopts a smoother, more soulful sound that’s closer in spirit to Anita Baker...
+Though she's long been touted as an heir to Ella or Sarah, here she adopts a smoother, more soulful sound that's closer in spirit to Anita Baker...
 Rounding out the playlist are five originals written or co-written by Reeves.
 All are good; two–the post-breakup anthem 'Cold' and the fiery 'Tango'–are exceptional."

 Thom Jurek of AllMusic said, "Beautiful Life is Reeves' finest record to date.
 It not only blurs genre lines but erases them.
-The end result is glorious, accessible R&B drenched contemporary jazz that is as sophisticated as it is honest."
+The result is glorious, accessible R&B drenched contemporary jazz that is as sophisticated as it is honest."